Wisconsin school ends cheerleading awards for body parts

 Knecht told cheerleading coaches in an April 28 email that he would launch an investigation into the awards after receiving complaints from four different people.
 He later told a parent who followed up that he had found no evidence of wrongdoing.
 When the parent asked for justification, he wrote in a letter that the awards "were meant to be funny" and the coaches were "just joking around."

-The ACLU notified the school district of its investigation and concerns from parents in a letter Tuesday.

 District spokeswoman Tanya Ruder said "a clear expectation has been set that awards of this nature are not acceptable and are not to be given at Tremper cheerleading banquets going forward."

-But the ACLU said it took repeated complaints for change to come.
+However, the Times reported that a coach sent a note to the team on Sunday about this year's awards banquet that said only cheerleaders and coaches are invited.

 Hupp also emailed a cheerleading coach, Patti Uttech, on April 24 to express her concerns.

-"The last thing these high school girls need is a fellow woman in their lives communicating to them that they are objects or that their appearance is something to be gawked at, demeaned, laughed at, or even awarded for that matter," Hupp said in the email.
+"The last thing these high school girls need is a fellow woman in their lives communicating to them that they are objects or that their appearance is something to be gawked at, demeaned, laughed at, or even awarded for that matter," Hupp wrote.

 Uttech said she didn't see a problem.

-Note: This story has been corrected to show that the ACLU asserts the so-called gag awards were given in 2017 and 2018, rather than at least the past five years.